 8.4 PLAY EQUIPMENT - All play equipment, which includes moveable play items as well as fixed external play structures, is subject to regular visual inspection by staff, prior to use.
-If defects are noted, the Personal Well Being Leader will assess whether the equipment can remain in use or whether it needs to be taken out of use pending repair.
+If defects are noted, the Executive Head Teacher/Head Teacher/Head of School will assess alongside the MAT Operations Officer will assess whether the equipment can remain in use or whether it needs to be taken out of use pending repair.